DriveSmart-MobileTeam/DSTracker-Example-iOS/README.md

 ### 1.5) Install pods
 Just execute `pod install --repo-update` and open the workspace for the app to run.

-## 2) Configure the *DSTracker*
+## 2) Configure the *Tracker*

-In order to configure the *DSTracker* to work with yours *DS* account credentials, it needs you to provide the __license key__.
+In order to configure the *Tracker* to work with yours *DS* account credentials, it needs you to provide the __license key__.

-As the main purpouse of the *DSTracker* is to track user device location, the app to use it needs to be granted with `Location Always` user permission for it to work on foreground and background.
+As the main purpouse of the *Tracker* is to track user device location, the app to use it needs to be granted with `Location Always` user permission for it to work on foreground and background.

-> If your app pretends to use the *DSTracker* intensively we encourage you to do this in your _UIApplicationDelegate_.
+> If your app pretends to use the *Tracker* intensively we encourage you to do this in your _UIApplicationDelegate_.
 >
 ### 2.1) Default configuration
-In this way the *DSTracker* will rely on that your app already handles the permissions request and will operate silently, but informing about any arros using the `TrackerListenerInterface`, so we encourage you to implement it for keep track of those errors.
+In this way the *Tracker* will rely on that your app already handles the permissions request and will operate silently, but informing about any arros using the `TrackerListenerInterface`, so we encourage you to implement it for keep track of those errors.

 ```
 import DSTracker